lacruzagile/sofa/README.md

    in a terminal.

-3. Start serving the application by running
+2. Start serving the application by running

-    ``` sh-ession
+    ``` sh-session
     $ yarn start
     ```